jelenv/zed-csharp/README.md

 ### Debugger Support

 Integrates the great work from [zed-netcoredbg](https://github.com/qwadrox/zed-netcoredbg) and some parts of [@Tiggilyboo](https://github.com/Tiggilyboo)'s PR.
-Big thanks for both of your work.
-Without it, I would never have been able to build this.
+Big thanks for both of your work!

 This even includes debugging support for tests.
 And the tests can even be started via a little ">" icon next to the test name!
 Crazy, right?